The 4 Stages of DevOps Adoption to Maximize Business Success

 Agree on DevOps objectives and scope

-When talking about DevOps, you need to understand that your process speed is bound to take a back step for a while.
+When talking about DevOps, you need to understand that your processor speed is bound to take a back step for a while.
 You need to make sure that the organization understands the need to remain patient and align its tasks with the objective of the organization.
-Your focus as a company should be to discipline, checks, and balances, as being a large scale company, you would need to consider the legacy systems in comparison to smaller companies that need not worry about these issues at all.
+Your focus as a company should be on discipline, checks, and balances, as being a large-scale company, you would need to consider the legacy systems in comparison to smaller companies that need not worry about these issues at all.

 STEP 2: Enstate a Unified Team

 Your workforce is the main element directly involved in your DevOps adoption process.
 Having the right workforce can make or break your team.
 It is essential to assign responsibilities to those who have the right competency for the tasks at hand.
 Your people should understand that the tasks are a completely new way of working.
 Your workforce should be willing to change their working patterns as per the goals of your company.